RichardJECooke/richardjecooke.github.io/src/articles/2022/how-to-create-neural-style-art-on-your-local-machine/index.md

 "deep dream", a surreal style that mostly looks like a painting made of shiny dogs.

 Later, the "neural style" was created (called "deep style" on deepdreamgenerator.com).
 This avoids the dogs and looks more like the image above.
+It's also called "style transfer".

 ## Why Docker isn't a great option
 At first, you might want to download a virtual machine or Docker image that has all the software you need